 They know Shaw needs this macguffin chip and they know which one he's looking to steal.
 So they try to drive it out?
 There was an enormous runway at the exact same base, why didn't they just fly the damn thing out?
 Shaw would have been completely screwed.
 It could have been justified if the team was using the convoy to bait Shaw into a trap, or if the "drive it" plan was suggested by The Mole, but it was apparently neither.

 Shaw's resourceful and always been one step ahead.
-Flying it out might have always been the default plan, but they tried to be Genre Savvy and used the plan after that.
+Flying it out might have always been the default plan, but they tried to used the plan after that.
 Alternatively they needed it gone now; you cannot prep a plane and get it airborne in a hurry without cutting a lot of corners designed to stop horrible accidents from occurring, helicopters are slower and can be shot down by someone with either the right equipment or enough skill (both of which Shaw has an abundance of), and boats run into similar problems.
 There really is no other choice but to either keep the chip there and hope whatever plan he has cooked up fails or try and drive it out of there before he knows what's happening.

 What was the point of the tank, In-Universe?
 It wasn't manned, it wasn't even deployed, it was in a trailer.
 Since the chip is apparently small enough to be carried by hand, all adding the tank did was slow down the convoy because they needed to tow a tank.